leeweiming3/tp/docs/DeveloperGuide.md

 Cons: Email could possibly be a bit long and cumbersome for users to type out.

-### Search Command
+### search command

-Search Command searches candidates whose attributes match all the corresponding attributes (i.e. intersection of all the matches).
+search command searches candidates whose attributes match all the corresponding attributes (i.e. intersection of all the matches).
 Phone, email and country are matched by equality, while name, comment, tag are matched by substring of the candidate attributes.
 The search operation is executed as follows:

 Step 1.
-The user launches the application for the first time.
-The `HireHub` will be initialized with the initial address book state.
+The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.

 Step 2.
 The user types `search n/l c/SG` to retrieve candidates whose name contains `l`and whose country is `SG`.
 This calls `MainWindow#execute(String)`, which subsequently calls `LogicManager#execute(String)`, which subsequently calls `AddressBookParser#parseCommand(String)`, which then calls `SearchCommandParser#parse(String)`.